tsaridas/iptv-stremio/README.md

 # IPTV Stremio Addon

-This is a Stremio addon that provides access to IPTV channels using M3U links, leveraging the excellent work of iptv-org and removing and dead channels.
+This is a Stremio addon that provides access to IPTV channels using M3U links, leveraging the excellent work of iptv-org and removing dead channels.

 ## Features